mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "And you know this... how?"

 "My wife is the senator for Heiko.
-The observers at Heiko found something anomalous object in space that's been blocking Ara and is growing in size.
+The observers at Heiko found some anomalous objects in space that have been blocking Ara and are growing in number.
 They predict an ice age in 60 days."

 "WHAT?!"